mrdoob/stats.js/README.md

 ### Bookmarklet ###

-The widget can also be used as a bookmarklet to monitor any website.
+Albeit theorically not as accurate the widget can also be easily inserted to **any site** using the bookmarklet.
 [Follow the instructions](http://mrdoob.com/blog/post/707).

 ### Change Log ###